DustinHendrickson/mod-city-siege/README.md

 - Useful for identifying problematic waypoint positions
 - Helps visualize the complete attack path
 - Each city's waypoints can be toggled independently
+- If markers are missing, check the output messages for spawn failures

 ### Command Examples